 What Is the Civil Rights Act?

 Under the Civil Rights Act of 1964, segregation on the grounds of race, religion or national origin was banned at all places of public accommodation, including courthouses, parks, restaurants, theaters, sports arenas and hotels.
-No longer could blacks and other minorities be denied service simply based on the color of their skin.
+No longer could Black people and other minorities be denied service simply based on the color of their skin.

 Title VII of the Civil Rights Act barred race, religious, national origin and gender discrimination by employers and labor unions, and created an Equal Employment Opportunity Commission with the power to file lawsuits on behalf of aggrieved workers.